Information about Hybrid Telephone Systems

 This is the most recent development in the field of telephony, which is entirely Internet based and cost-reducing for companies.
 It is the most advanced solution and provides the most features, as well as cheap long-distance and international calls, which is a significant benefit for global companies.

-What is a Hybrid Telephone System?
+What Is a Hybrid Telephone System?

 Hybrid systems are able to combine different functions of all three types of telephony and be customized for optimal flexibility for the business.
-These systems allow many additional features without the need of installing an analog device to every new site.
+These systems allow many additional features without the need of installing an analogue device to every new site.

 There are two basic types of a hybrid phone system: